cityos-work/cityos-dev/index.md

 ### Digital City

-We use the **Digital City** term to describe the digital infrastructure that underlies and supports the interactions and activities taking place in urban environments.
+The **Digital City** term describe the digital infrastructure that underlies and supports the interactions and activities taking place in urban environments.

 ### Virtual City